Lloyd's calls for state-backed 'Black Swan' reinsurance

 Customer opinions of insurance have deteriorated as a result of the disputes, the Lloyd's report found.

-The proposals were made in conjunction with Lloyd's' global advisory committee, which includes major insurers such as Allianz <ALVG.DE> and AXA <AXAF.PA>.
+The proposals were made in conjunction with Lloyd's' global advisory committee, which includes major insurers such as Allianz and AXA.